nikola-ebenbeck/portfolio/_pages/about.md

   - /portfolio/
 ---
 <div style="font-size: 0.8em; line-height: 1.6; text-align: justify; max-width: 800px">
 Hello and thank you for visiting my portfolio website!
-Here, I share an overview of my research projects and open educational resources.
-I am a German senior researcher in education sciences, focusing on special and inclusive education.
+Here, I share an overview of my research projects and  educational resources.
+I am a German researcher in education sciences, focusing on special and inclusive education.
 My goal is to contribute to a more inclusive educational system through data-driven, empirical and simulation-based research on inclusive education systems and assessment practices.
-In my more practice-oriented projects, I develop and evaluate digital assessments and open educational resources for students with intellectual and learning disabilities.
+In my more practice-oriented projects, I develop and evaluate digital assessments and  educational resources for students with intellectual and learning disabilities.
 </div>

 ### Feel free to explore the different sections: